 Income Tax – FAQs

-When it is mandatory to file return of income ?It is mandatory to file return of income for a company and a firm.
-However, individuals, HUF, AOP, BOI are mandatorily required to file return of income if the income exceed basis exemption limit of Rs 2.5 lakhs.
-This limit is different for senior citizens and super senior citizens.
+When it is mandatory to file return of income?The companies and firms are mandatorily required to file an income tax return (ITR).
+However, individuals, HUF, AOP, BOI should file ITR if the income exceeds the basic exemption limit of Rs 2.5 lakh.
+This limit is different for senior citizens (Rs 3 lakhs) and super senior citizens (Rs 5 lakh).

 What documents are to be enclosed along the return of income?There is no need to enclose any documents with the return of income.
 However, one should retain the documents to produce before any competent authority as and when required in future.